 how to dry silk pillowcases

-When it comes to caring for silk pillowcases, emphasis is always placed on washing methods but not so much on the after-wash process: drying.
+When it comes to caring for white silk , emphasis is always placed on washing methods but not so much on the after-wash process: drying.

-The drying of silk pillowcases is equally as important as the washing itself, and not drying your silk pillowcases properly can have a significant impact on the longevity and quality of the silk pillowcase.
+The drying of silk bedding is equally as important as the washing itself, and not drying your pillowcases properly can have a significant impact on the longevity and quality of the silk.

-Let's take a look at how “big” of an impact drying your silk pillowcases wrongly can have and what the right way to go about drying your silk pillowcases is.
+Let's take a look at how “big” of an impact drying your luxury bedding wrongly can have and what the right way to go about drying your bedding is.

 Silk has its peculiarities, making it delicate, and because of that delicacy, it should be handled with care during and after washing.